Residency

 - Six hours of free rehearsal space a week for eight weeks (48 hours total) in Studio 210 located at 3435 Cesar Chavez in San Francisco;

-- Weekly one-on-one mentorship with Deborah Slater, Artistic Director of Deborah Slater Dance Theater.
+- Weekly one-on-one mentorship with Deborah Slater.
 Slater will periodically attend rehearsals as desired by the Resident;

 - Two performances of 20 minutes or fewer per Resident with audience discussion and feedback.
 The final presentation does not have to be a completed piece.
 These performances can be explorations of ideas, a work-in-progress, or a showing of fragments of work.
 This is not a space for polishing existing work;